Abrahamic Family House: Design

-The design of the Abrahamic Family House has been prepared by the award-winning architectural and design firm Adjaye Associates, headed by Ghanaian-British architect David Adjaye, who unveiled the plan of the project during a New York City event.
+The campus is designed by Ghanaian-British architect David Adjaye, founder of the design firm Adjaye Associates.
+Several architectural styles which are commonly found in mosques, churches, and synagogues are used, capturing shared values between Islam, Christianity, and Judaism.
+Each house of worship is intentionally built at the same height (30 meters each side) and dimensions but each has unique features.

 The three cubic houses of worship sit upon a secular visitor pavilion, and aim to represent the diverse worshippers, residents, and visitors of Abu Dhabi.
 Adjaye highlighted that he wanted to “create a building that starts to dissolve the notion of hierarchical difference – it should represent universality and totality – something higher, that enhances the richness of human life".
 The design of this religious complex comprises three unaligned cubes sitting on a plinth, and each of them has a different orientation.
 The silhouette of the building makes the cubes look unified, and each of them is illustrated with colonnades, screens and vaults.

 The site also includes a cultural center that will promote the values of mutual respect and peaceful coexistence while the unique character of each faith is preserved.

-Naming

-The three houses of worship have been named after the Grand Imam of Al Azhar, Ahmed El-Tayeb, St. Francis of Assisi, and Moses Ben Maimon, a 12th-century Jewish philosopher and rabbinical scholar – Imam Al-Tayeb Mosque, St. Francis Church, and Moses Ben Maimon Synagogue, respectively.